Chromebooks

 Patrons may use the Chromebook and access the internet at their own discretion.
 Although many valuable sources of information are available via the internet, the Library can neither verify the accuracy nor control the content of material found.
 Furthermore, while using a library Chromebook, understand that:

-• Failure to return the Chromebook and/or damage to it will result in being billed for the replacement cost of the device — up to $350.
+• Failure to return the Chromebook and/or damage to it will result in a $75 charge.

 • Reconfiguring the Chromebook is not allowed.